Could broken plan living be the answer to a more flexible layout? Designers reveal how to get it right in your home

 2. Let light flow with internal windows

-Internal glass doors and windows are a brilliant way to separate spaces within an open plan area without blocking out the flow of light.
+Internal glass doors and windows are a brilliant way to separate spaces within a broken plan area without blocking out the flow of light.

 "Many of our clients want to be able to see and interact with the rest of the family while preparing meals.
 For some homeowners, the noise and cooking smells can be a distraction and create sensory overstimulation when relaxing," explains Keith Myers, director of The Myers Touch.
 "Custom glass sliding doors still offer the comfort of visual connectivity while also reducing the impact on our other senses."